PeriBooty/Spark-Kernel/README.md

 ## Compiling the kernel
 ### Compiling the kernel - the dependencies
-- binutils*
+- binutils
-- gcc*
+- CLang
 - make
 - nasm
-- xorriso
+- xorriso *or similar*
-- grub-common
+- grub-common *or similar*
-- grub-pc-bin
+- grub-pc-bin *or similar*

-***You need a x86_64-elf cross-compiler to build this kernel, here's a guide on [how to get one](https://wiki.osdev.org/GCC_Cross-Compiler)**

 Run `make` where the Makefile is and an ISO will automagically be made for you inside the `out` directory.

-For debug builds run `make TARGET=debug`, and it will optimize the code for debugging experience (output directory doesn't change).
+For debug builds run `make TARGET=DEBUG`, and it will optimize the code for debugging experience (output directory doesn't change).